Tony Burrows: Bands

-One-hit wonder bands

-Later, Burrows sang the lead vocals on several other one-hit wonder songs under different group names, Edison Lighthouse's "Love Grows (Where My Rosemary Goes)" (February 1970); White Plains' "My Baby Loves Lovin'" (March 1970); the Pipkins' novelty song "Gimme Dat Ding" (April 1970); and the First Class' "Beach Baby" (July 1974).
-He also sang lead vocals on Brotherhood of Man's "United We Stand", which reached No. 10 on the UK chart and also reached No. 13 in the U.S. These songs were all recorded within nine months of each other, but were all released around the same time in early 1970.
+Later, Burrows sang on several other one-hit wonder songs under different group names, Edison Lighthouse's "Love Grows (Where My Rosemary Goes)" (February 1970); the Brotherhood of Man's "United We Stand"; and the Pipkins' novelty song "Gimme Dat Ding" (April 1970).
+He also recorded with White Plains on "My Baby Loves Lovin'," in which he shared lead vocals with Ricky Wolff.
+These songs were all recorded within nine months of each other, but were all released around the same time in early 1970.
+His other one-hit wonder group was the First Class's "Beach Baby" (July 1974).
+The Brotherhood of Man would have an additional minor and regional hit with Burrows as singer, 1972's "Reach Out Your Hand", before its founder Tony Hiller created an entirely new Brotherhood of Man with an entirely different lineup.

-A published interview with Burrows claims that he became the first (and still the only) recording artist to appear on BBC Television's Top of the Pops fronting three different group acts appearing almost sequentially in a single broadcast show: Edison Lighthouse (the No. 1 British-charted hit that week), White Plains, and Brotherhood of Man.
-However records show that this did not happen.
-He did, however, have two of his bands on the same Top of the Pops four times between 29 January and 26 February 1970.
-Appearing alongside Edison Lighthouse on the shows were Brotherhood of Man (29 January 1970 and 19 February 1970) and White Plains (12 February 1970 and 26 February 1970).
-The recordings of his appearances on 29 January, 5 February and 26 February 1970 are all still in existence.
+In 2025, Mitch Michaels wrote that Burrows was the first (and still the only) recording artist to appear on BBC Television's Top of the Pops fronting three different group acts appearing almost sequentially in a single broadcast show: Edison Lighthouse (the No. 1 British-charted hit that week), White Plains, and Brotherhood of Man.
+However, Top of the Pops records show that this did not happen; he had appeared with those three groups within the span of a month, and two on the same show one time—Edison Lighthouse and the Brotherhood of Man—on 29 January 1970 episode of Top of the Pops, but never appeared with three bands on a single show.
+The recordings of his appearances on 29 January, 5 February (with Edison Lighthouse) and 26 February 1970 (with White Plains) are all still in existence.

-Although he hit the top 40 as the lead singer of five different groups, he only managed to have one chart single as a solo artist in the US.

 Solo

-In 1970, he hit the Billboard Hot 100 with "Melanie Makes Me Smile", which peaked at No. 87.
-As well as fronting various hit-making acts, Burrows has also contributed vocals as a session singer to many other hits, claiming to have sung on 100 top 20 hits in the 1970s.

-Session works
+In April 1970, in the midst of his session groups' success, he released a single under his own name, "Melanie Makes Me Smile", which reached No. 87 on the Billboard Hot 100.
+His subsequent solo singles failed to chart.

-He has also recorded as a session harmony singer with Elton John on the songs "Levon" and "Tiny Dancer", with Cliff Richard, and James Last.
+Burrows has also contributed background vocals as a session singer to many other songs, claiming to have sung on 100 top 20 hits in the 1970s.
+He has recorded as a session harmony singer with Elton John on the songs "Levon" and "Tiny Dancer", with Cliff Richard, John Cale, and James Last.